 The Owners Corporation Committee is supportive of owners renovating their lots, however renovations need to be managed appropriately to ensure the structural and aesthetic integrity of our building, limit disruption to residents (especially from construction noise) and manage waste removal.

-If you are planning a renovation, its best to check with the Owners Corporation Committee via the Owners Corporation Manager.
-The Committee and the Building Manager can provide guidance and even assist to coordinate access for trades etc.
+If you are planning a renovation, it’s best to discuss your plans first with the Building Manager who can provide guidance and even assist to coordinate access for trades etc.

 Installing split systems/air conditioning

-Installation of split systems will almost certainly involve changes to the external appearance of a lot or potentially common property.
+Installation of split systems will almost certainly involve changes to the external appearance of a lot or impact common property.

-Owners must therefore seek authorisation from the Owner’s Corporation Committee via the Owner’s Corporation Manager before installing such a system.
+Owners must therefore seek authorisation from the Owner’s Corporation using the Renovation notification and approval form.

 There are standards that must be followed when installing new air conditioning systems or replacing old ones.